jmervine/nesta-plugin-sharethis/README.md

 > If you're using a theme like postal3, which already has share
 > functionality, simply replace it's buttons with the helper above.

+## Overrides

+To override defaults (see lib/nesta-plugin-sharethis/sharethis.yml) create a sharethis.yml file in your config directory and this plugin will merge it in to my defaults.
+Be sure to use the same format as my sharethis.yml.

 ## Contributing